AndreasScharf/python-anopi/README.md

 ```
 ### Analog input scaling
-In most applications current loop representing a scale from a sensor e.g. a level meter for a tank.
+In most applications current loop representing a scale from a sensor e.g., a level meter for a tank.
-For these application we provided a simple function which let`s you scale your messurements
+For this application we provided a simple function which lets you scale your measurements

 ```
 from python_anopi import AnoPi